 Trading Account Handling With Profit Sharing Telegram Channel

-Apart from SEBI-registered advisory, some unregistered institutes & individuals approach traders on telegram & Instagram with an offer like
+Apart from SEBI-registered advisory, some unregistered institutes & individuals approach traders with account handling services telegram & Instagram with an offer like

 “DM us to handle your account.
 No fees.
 Just profit sharing 70:30.”